hugodemenez/hugodemenez/README.md

 * Rust, solidity

-## My current activity
+## My main activities

-* :rocket: Deploying trading automation on DEX
+* :rocket: 3D Modelling a reactive dry aging appliance, and learning about industrial design
 * :chart: Developping a mathematical analysis method to predict market trends with machine learning tools and learning about Neural Networks analysis.

 ## Active repositories